noudess/docs-main/Spells.md

 ## Formula

 Formula values are integers that are used in coordination with the Spell Effect to determine its outcome as well.
 Each Spell Effect can use a different formula, and those are found in the [spell_effects.cpp](https://github.com/EQEmu/Server/blob/master/zone/spell_effects.cpp) source file.
+A wiki page also details those [Base Value Formulas](https://github.com/EQEmu/Server/wiki/Base-Value-Formulas) if you're not comfortable looking at the code.

 In the case of our Greater Healing spell, we see that the value for Formula in Slot 1 is 7 (formula1 field in your database).
 Referencing the source, we find that the spell calc is Base Value + User Level * Formula.
 If we assume that we are a level 20 Cleric, casting the Greater Healing spell:  140 + 20 * 7 = 280.
 This of course assumes that there are no focus effects being taken into consideration.
 If we are instead a level 29 Druid, we would hit the spell's max value:  140 + 29 * 7 = 343--which is greater than the 300 hit point Max Value.
 As a result, the Druid would only heal 300 hit points using this spell.